psteniusubi/spring-boot-sample/README.md

 This app is based on `spring-boot-starter-parent` and adds dependencies to `spring-boot-starter-web`, `spring-boot-starter-thymeleaf` and `spring-boot-starter-oauth2-client`.

+The profile `azure` is used to override defaults and produces a `war` file for deployment into Tomcat when running as Azure Web App.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0"